 - Align the vision.
-For a congregation community to deploy time, talent, and treasure toward a mission serving people seeking mental health care and support, they must be able to draw a plumb line through the entire community from clergy to congregant-that aligns and affirms the community's commitment, understanding, and support of the mission. - Assess the congregation's capacity and resources.
+For a congregational community to deploy time, talent, and treasure toward a mission serving people seeking mental health care and support, they must be a plumb line through the entire community - from clergy to congregant - that aligns and affirms the community's commitment, understanding, and support of the mission. - Assess the congregation's capacity and resources.
 What are the congregation's assets related to this commitment?
-Does the congregation have appropriate space assuring access and privacy, financial resources, and professionals in the community willing to coordinate or provide services? - Identify the clinical assets of the local health care community.
-Survey the availability of local clinicians, community health centers, health care, or social service providers.
-Might your house of worship become a telehealth access point for a
+Does the congregation have appropriate space assuring access and privacy, financial resources, and professionals in the community willing to coordinate or provide services?
+What will it take to become a "church for the community" - Identify the clinical "assets" of the local healthcare community.
+Survey the availability of local clinicians, community health centers,

-- nurse practitioner who can screen, assess, and triage to support or host a mobile health unit? - Discern and establish boundaries.
+- healthcare, or social service providers.
+Might your house of worship become a telehealth access point or host a mobile health unit? - Discern and establish boundaries.
 It is essential to establish boundaries between pastoral care and professional counseling services, as well as confidentiality surrounding the individual's treatment.
-Confidentiality between therapists, pastoral staff, and nonlicensed volunteers can be a concern, as well as the dual relationships between clients and clinicians in a faith-based setting. - Plan for the financial sustainability of the mission.
-While some faith communities have the financial resources to support mental health care counseling services with donations and grants, many will seek reimbursement for services from private/public insurance payors groups, or partner with health care/social service providers able to bill for the services rendered.
+Confidentiality between therapists, pastoral staff, and non-licensed volunteers can be a concern, as well as the dual relationships between clients and clinicians in a faith-based setting. - Plan for the financial sustainability of the mission.
+While some faith communities have the financial resources to support mental health care counseling services with donations and grants, many will seek reimbursement for services from private/public insurance payors groups, or partner with a health care/social service provider able to bill for the services rendered.

-Compassion Fatigue and Burnout: Self-Care for Faith Leaders
+Compassion Fatigue, Burnout, Self-Care for Faith Leaders